aidotse/studio-cli/web-app/README.md

             --tags project=hackathon
 ```

-This takes a few minutes due to a CloudFront distribution being set up to front the hosting bucket
+This takes a few minutes due to a CloudFront distribution being set up to front the hosting bucket.
+If you have a different python version installed, or experience errors with the build command, run the build inside a container `sam build --use-container`

 Take note of the outputs from deployment: